 What Is the US Coast Guard?

 The Coast Guard is unique because it is not a part of the Defense Department.
 It is a maritime security organization.
 However, the Coast Guard is considered as military service.
-In fact, The Coast Guard is commanded by a four-star admiral, known as the Coast Guard commandant.
+The Coast Guard is commanded by a four-star admiral, known as the Coast Guard commandant.

 What does the Coast Guard do?